Comparison

 - What is the difference between jan and vllm?

-- jan: Jan is an open-source self-hosted ChatGPT alternative.. vllm: Easy, fast, and cheap LLM serving for everyone.
+- jan: open source alternative to ChatGPT that runs offline locally. vllm: A high-throughput and memory-efficient inference and serving engine for LLMs.
 See the comparison table for live GitHub stats and shared categories.

 - When should I choose jan over vllm?

-- Choose jan over vllm when jan is primarily TypeScript; vllm is Python; License: jan is Other, vllm is Apache-2.0; Pricing: The core product is available under an open-source license, which means it can be used at no cost.
-However, some features or services might require additional costs depending on third-party integrat; Requirements: Min 8 GB RAM; Local installation is required.; Both projects focus on serving LLMs locally but with optimizations for speed and cost-efficiency; Tags unique to jan: self-hosted, llm, chatgpt, localai; Also covers LLM Frameworks; Use Jan when you need full control and complete privacy for your AI interactions since it runs locally without internet dependence.
+- Choose jan over vllm when jan is primarily TypeScript; vllm is Python; License: jan is Other, vllm is Apache-2.0; Both projects focus on serving LLMs locally but with optimizations for speed and cost-efficiency; Tags unique to jan: chatgpt, llamacpp, llm, localai; Also covers LLM Frameworks; - If you require an offline-capable AI assistant for environments without internet access.

 - When should I choose vllm over jan?